Japan Air Lines Cargo Flight 1045: Flight synopsis

 At 05:15 the crew boarded the aircraft; the driver of the crew car stated: "...he was in good condition as far as ways I've seen him sometimes and I made that statement before I ever heard any rumors that he was supposedly drunk or had been partying or whatever." as to whether the pilot appeared intoxicated.
 Cockpit voice recorder (CVR) data showed that the crew began the prestart checklists at 06:09; CVR data showed the takeoff was normal until the aircraft slowed acceleration from VR to V2 speed; the aircraft stalled almost immediately after reaching V2 speed.
 At 06:35:39 AST, JAL Cargo Flight 1045 crashed at Anchorage International Airport shortly after takeoff from runway 24L.
 A witness reportedly saw the flight climb to approximately 100 feet above the ground, veer to the left, and then slide out of the air.
 All five people on board the aircraft perished in the crash.

 Cause

-According to the National Transportation Safety Board (NTSB), Flight 1045 crashed due to erroneous inputs to the flight controls, factors for such inputs being pilot intoxication and airframe icing.
-The NTSB noted that the two other flight crew members should have corrected the intoxicated pilot, Hugh L. Marsh, but did not."The National Transportation Safety Board determines that the probable cause of the accident was a stall that resulted from the pilot's control inputs aggravated by airframe icing while the pilot was under the influence of alcohol.
-Contributing to the cause of this accident was the failure of the other flightcrew members to prevent the captain from attempting the flight."
+In January 1979, the National Transportation Safety Board (NTSB) issued their final report, concluding:The National Transportation Safety Board determines that the probable cause of the accident was a stall that resulted from the pilot's control inputs aggravated by airframe icing while the pilot was under the influence of alcohol.
+Contributing to the cause of this accident was the failure of the other flightcrew members to prevent the captain from attempting the flight.